badbatch/fetch-mocked/README.md

 ### Mock fetch requests

-Requests can be mocked using the generic `mockRequest` and `mockRequestOnce` methods added to the mock object.
+Requests can be mocked using the generic `mockRequest` and `mockRequestOnce` utils added to the mock object.
 These functions take a matcher as the first argument, response options as the second, and mock options as the third.
 These are all detailed [here](#api).

-While you can mock any http request method using the generic `mockRequest` and `mockRequestOnce` methods, `fetch-mocked` provides specific methods to mock `DELETE`, `GET`, `POST`, and `PUT` requests, which are detailed [here](#mock-functions).
+While you can mock any http request method using `mockRequest` and `mockRequestOnce`, `fetch-mocked` provides specific methods to mock `DELETE`, `GET`, `POST`, and `PUT` requests, which are detailed [here](#mock-utils).

-As you can see from the example below, you can use the built-in mock methods and `expect` assertions as with any mock object you create with your test framework.
+As you can see from the example below, you can use the built-in mock utils and `expect` assertions as with any mock object you create with your test framework.

 ```typescript
 describe('fetch-mocked', () => {